 Dallas Guidry is the Student Intern at Lakeshore Church.
 He is 22 years old, and pursuing a degree in Christian Ministry at Leavell College apart of the New Orleans Baptist Theological Seminary (NOBTS).
 Born and raised in a small town in South Louisiana, Dallas desires to be an everyday missionary in New Orleans as he serves the students and families of Lakeshore Church.

-Josh Durnell is our resident Church Planting Intern and Worship Leader at Lakeshore Church.
+Josh Durnell serves as Worship Leader at Lakeshore Church.
 He comes to us with his wife Stephanie from Ashland Church in Richmond, Kentucky.
 Josh has lived all over the states, from Colorado to Kentucky to New York City, and has come to New Orleans to plant roots and see seeds of the Gospel planted in the hearts of Lakeshore Church and the surrounding community.
-He and Stephanie welcomed their first child December of 2016.
+He and Stephanie are blessed with two children: Jordanne and Judah.